 If you’re working on a live-in care placement, you should try to find time for a break every day by coordinating with the family to ensure your care recipient isn’t without care.
 We also encourage you to organise longer periods away from placements so that you can return feeling refreshed.

 You’re free to manage your own time during the day, alongside ensuring that the needs of the person you’re caring for are met.
 When planning your day, we encourage you to organise some short breaks for yourself.
 You’re entitled to 2 hours of break time each day, and it often works best to split this time into smaller segments (e.g. four 30 minute breaks).

 If there are any issues with your breaks whilst on a placement, please inform Elder as soon as possible so that we can help ensure you’re getting the rest time you need.
 We recommend discussing these needs with the care recipient’s family too.

-Whether you’re a primary or respite carer, it’s important to take some time away from placements every so often.
+Whether you’re a primary or respite carer, or a daily carer it’s important to take some time away from placements every so often.
 This helps to ensure that you are physically and mentally rested when delivering person-centred care.